Pemberton & District Initiative Fund (PDIF)

 Fund Overview

-PDIF funds are disbursed to support both community recreation, social and cultural activities and community economic development activities throughout Pemberton and SLRD Electoral Area C.
+PDIF funds are disbursed to support community recreation, social and cultural activities and community economic development activities throughout Pemberton and SLRD Electoral Area C.

 Administration